 Given the weather events this past week and their impact on the utility grid in Texas and the surrounding states, Envista has seen an influx of water line and sprinkler pipe breaks and expects many more to occur as temperatures rise in the coming days.
 As insurers and legal professionals begin to tackle the myriad of claims and disputes that will arise from this disaster, it is important to keep the following in mind:

 - Determine the cause of the pipe ruptures.
 Were the failures weather-related or was there another issue?
 Forensic mechanical engineers can assist with evaluating damage and determining the cause of loss.

 - Identify if there is any recovery against the electrical utility for not meeting necessary demand or against the pipe installers for not properly insulating or installing MEP systems.
-Electrical, mechanical, and fire protection engineers are able to assist with investigating these failures to determine liable parties.
+Electrical, mechanical, and fire protection engineers can assist with investigating these failures to determine liable parties.

 - Structures and equipment are also greatly impacted during cold weather events.
-Whether it's ice dams on roofs not acclimated or designed for cold climates, or business-critical equipment that was not powered on for days due to the outages, it is essential that all structures and systems be properly evaluated by trained engineering and equipment professionals to determine the extent of damage and repair/replacement scope.
+Whether it's ice dams on roofs not acclimated or designed for cold climates, or business-critical equipment that was not powered on for days due to the outages, all structures and systems must be properly evaluated by trained engineering and equipment professionals to determine the extent of damage and repair/replacement scope.